Reefersleep/kingdomizer-static/README.md

 # Kingdomizer
 ## A Dominion randomizer

-You can try Kingdomizer here: http://kingdomizer.herokuapp.com
+You can try Kingdomizer here: http://kingdomizer.netlify.com

 Kingdomizer is beta!
 Expect questionable features and breaking changes.

-The app might take a few seconds to spin up since it's hosted for free on Heroku.

 To run tests; `lein doo nodejs test` (you need to have nodejs installed)